pavanmahi/pavanmahi/README.md

 - 👋 Hi, I’m @pavanmahi
 - 👀 I’m interested in AI domain And DSA
-- 🌱 I’m currently learning Java,python and web development
+- 🌱 I’m currently learning Java,python,DSA and web development
 - 💞️ I’m looking to collaborate on stack, frontend and projects related to DSA
 - 📫 How to reach me
 - LinkedIn profile : https://www.linkedin.com/in/pavan-bejawada-81b59a23a?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app